 Figure 1: Temperature distribution in a rolling process (geometry source: G. Nölle: Technik der Glasherstellung, 1997), computation with meshless CFD software NOGRID points

 NOGRID points computes the real glass flow and temperature distribution in the complete forming area.
 It is also possible to perform the rolling process completely in 3D.
 Comparisons with various experimental data have shown the high precision of the simulation of this intricate flow process.
-The short computation time allows our customers to incorporate the simulation into the design process to find an optimal design, thus saving time and effort in the design phase and increasing product quality.
+The short computation time allows our customers incorporating the simulation into the design process to find an optimal design, thus saving time and effort in the design phase and increasing product quality.